 JetBlue was founded on “bringing humanity back to air travel,” says McCarthy.
-At the very start of the company, the founders put the firm’s mission in the forefront, identifying five core values that JetBlue would stand for: safety, caring, integrity, passion and fun.
+At the very start of the company, the founders put the firm’s mission in the forefront, identifying the five JetBlue core values: safety, caring, integrity, passion and fun.

 “They help form the foundation of who we are,” says McCarthy.
-These five values are realized in interesting ways.
+The JetBlue core values are realized in interesting ways.
 From interns to the CEO, everybody at JetBlue is a “crewmember”, while managers, directors and executives are “crewleaders.”
 A philosophy of “servant leadership” keeps crewleaders in close contact with crewmembers.

 “As a senior leader, you’re there to serve your crew,” McCarthy explains.
 “Our executive team’s offices are exactly the same size as a director’s.
 We have a very open plan office here in Long Island City, and the offices are all in the center.
 We do not have the windows.
 We let our team sit by the windows.”